i-Mode - Quick Guide

-An i-Mode enabled web sites utilizes pages that are written in C-HTML and Transmission between the handhelds and the i-Mode-enabled cell sites is via packet mode using packets of 128 octets at high speed data transmission rates.
+An i-Mode enabled website utilizes pages that are written in C-HTML.
+The transmission between the handhelds and the i-Mode-enabled cell sites takes place via packet mode using packets of 128 octets at high speed data transmission rates.

 An i-Mode phone utilizes a micro-browser to browse i-Mode enabled site.
-These phone usually have a title bar with icons at the top of an LCD screen.
-These icons then allow users to access various services such as weather forecasts, transportation schedules, data searches, and news updates, etc.
+These phones usually have a title bar with icons at the top of an LCD screen.
+These icons then allow users to access various services such as weather forecasts, transportation schedules, data searches, news updates, etc.

 The highly convenient functions offered by i-mode are enriching our lifestyles by crossing the conventional boundaries of mobile phone functions.

 Some of the services that are now available with i-mode include game playing, video viewing and convenient access to the latest news and weather forecasts.

 i-appli: i-mode with Java

 This service group consists of software (programs) used with i-mode compatible mobile phone terminals.
 Downloading the software makes it possible to automatically update the news and weather forecast displays as well as to play new games.